pgherveou/modelfactory/Readme.md

 # climongoose

-  Data models with schema definition, and event propagation inspired from Mongoose & Backbone.js
+  Data models with schema definition, and event propagation inspired by Mongoose & Backbone.js

 ## Installation